Esha034/Ecommerce-Sales-Report-Dashboard/README.md

-1. Title

-Ecommerce Sales Report Dashboard - Power BI
+1. Title: Ecommerce Sales Report Dashboard - Power BI

 2. Executive Summary
 The Ecommerce Sales Report Dashboard provides an end-to-end view of sales, profit, quantity, and customer behavior derived from two datasets namely Details and Orders.
 The organization lacked visibility into sales performance, profit distribution, and payment preferences across states and product categories.
 A Power BI dashboard was developed to consolidate and visualize key sales insights for informed decision-making.
 Impact:
 -Enhanced profit trend monitoring.